YBogomolov/migro/README.md

 4. Write code for the migration.
 The template for migration file mandatory includes two exported methods — `up` and `down`, both of which receive single parameter — `db`, which is database client for your database of choice.
 Currently `migro` supports [postgres](https://www.postgresql.org) only.
 The `up` and `down` methods are required to be async functions — i.e. they should either be marked as `async` or return a `Promise`.

-5. Migrate your database to latest possible version:
+5. Migrate your database to the latest possible version:

 ```
 $ migro up main